navattic.identify({ email: user.email })

 Nothing sends a top-tier vendor running faster than a vague RFP.
 If you don't know exactly what you need, how can you expect them to deliver it?
 A good RFP should clearly explain what you want done and why.
 It’s crucial to describe your organization and what you’re trying to achieve so you can find a partner that truly fits.
 Instead of just listing features, describe the problem you need to solve.
 This context empowers vendors to propose creative, effective solutions you might not have considered.
 Be specific about your must-haves, nice-to-haves, and any technical constraints to get proposals that actually hit the mark.

-Unrealistic Timelines or Budgets
+Mistake #2: Unrealistic Timelines and Budgets

 We’ve all been there—you need a big project done on a tight deadline with an even tighter budget.
 While it’s tempting to be optimistic, setting unrealistic expectations from the start can deter the best vendors from even bidding.
 You need to be realistic about how much money you have and when you need the project finished.
 Do some upfront research to understand the market rates and typical timelines for your project scope.
 Being transparent about your budget range helps vendors propose a realistic solution that fits your financial reality, preventing wasted time on proposals that are dead on arrival.